 The main difference between the two versions of WordPress is where they are hosted.
 WordPress.org is ‘self-hosted’, meaning you will need to install it on a server provided by a hosting company that you select and pay for.
 WordPress.com is hosted software, meaning it is hosted on the servers found at WordPress.com.

-WordPress.com is great because it offers free hosting with a wide choice of themes, and constant upgrades and improvements – while users using the free version from WordPress.org can install the software on the hosting package of their choice.
-The WordPress.org software is free, however the hosting package will cost money.
-The cost of the hosting package will vary depending on the type and specifications of the package chosen.
+WordPress.com is great because it offers free hosting with a wide choice of themes, and constant upgrades and improvements – while users using the free version from WordPress.org can install the software on their chosen hosting package.
+The WordPress.org software is free, however, the hosting package will cost money.
+The cost of the hosting package will vary depending on its type and specifications.

 Plugins greatly extend the functionality of the WordPress software, allowing WordPress to do things the WordPress developer team never envisioned.

 The WordPress.org software can use any of the thousands of available WordPress plugins without issue.
 The plugins can be installed through the ‘plugins’ page in the admin menu.
 This allows a lot of flexibility with the ability to do whatever you want with your website.
-However with this comes extra management and security issues.
+However, this also comes with extra management and security issues.

-WordPress.com, however, does not contain support for plugins, which reduces its scope and functionality.
-That said the WordPress.com team have included many more features that are not included in the self-hosted version of WordPress.
-Things like Facebook and Twitter plugins, along with additional shortcodes, statistics and other functionality.
-You also don’t have the maintenance concerns that you might have with a self-hosted blog.
+WordPress.com, however, does not support plugins, which reduces its scope and functionality.
+That said, the WordPress.com team has included many more features that are not included in the self-hosted version of WordPress.
+Things like Facebook and Twitter plugins, along with additional shortcodes, statistics, and other functionality.
+You also don’t have to worry about maintenance concerns that you might face with a self-hosted blog.

 For self-hosted users – you have to be ever vigilant – ensuring you keep WordPress and the plugins and themes you use up to date.
-Importantly you also need to make sure the plugins you use are secure.
+Importantly, you also need to make sure that the plugins you use are secure.
 Most plugins are fine but you do sometimes hear horror stories of people installing malicious plugins that take control of your website.
 In addition, if your website is hacked, you will be on your own.
-Your host may offer basic help or restore a backup – but you will still have the responsibility of making sure these problems are resolved.
+Your host may offer basic help or restore a backup – but you will still have the responsibility of resolving these problems.

 Custom WordPress Themes

 WordPress.com, however, does not allow custom themes.
-Instead users can choose from a large number themes (both free and paid) to use on their blog.
-These themes cannot be edited and they only come with a limited number of options.
+Instead, users can choose from a large number of themes (both free and paid) to use on their blog.
+These themes cannot be edited, and they only come with a limited number of options.
 Note – I have a number of Premium WordPress.com themes.

 Online monetization is traditionally done through banner advertising, Adsense, affiliate links, and more.
 Self-hosted WordPress integrates well with these monetization techniques.
-There are a number of plugins that make these things easy to add to a blog.
+There are a number of plugins that make it easy to add these things to a blog.